jbsimple/simple-patches/readme.md

 - On New Inventory Page; Disabled entry of new inventory sent to listing without a GTIN.
 - On New Inventory Page; Disabled entry of new inventory sent to listing with a GTIN longer than 12 characters.
 - On New Inventory Page; Automatic response for invalid GTIN in input box.
+- On New Inventory Page; Checkbox toggle to auto select searched text after making search for hands-free scanning.
 - On reports page, after submitting to generate a new report, the report displays under the original card.
   - If the file is larger than 1MB, the printing is disabled to save performance.
   - Links for products and items are automatically added into the report preview for convenience.